 Endpoint security is an area of cybersecurity that shields computers, laptops, tablets, and phones from malicious attacks.
 An “endpoint” is any device connecting to a network that serves as an access point to that network.
 Endpoint security strives to shield these devices from malware attacks, viruses, phishing attempts, and other types of cyberattacks which could compromise sensitive data or disrupt business operations.
 As a result, Endpoint security is becoming an increasingly critical area of cybersecurity, regardless of industry or size of business, and companies should take endpoint security seriously.

 Endpoint security typically involves installing security solutions such as antivirus software, firewalls, intrusion detection and prevention systems, and data encryption tools to protect endpoints from cyber threats.
 Furthermore, endpoint security involves enforcing policies and procedures to guarantee devices are configured securely, and users follow best practices to keep their devices and data safe.

 Endpoint security has become more critical as employees work remotely or use personal devices to access corporate networks, creating additional attack vulnerabilities.
-With the rise of sophisticated and targeted cyber threats, endpoint protection has become crucial to any organization’s cybersecurity strategy.
+Following these endpoint security best practices can significantly lower the risk of mobile device compromise and protect sensitive information.